mlcommons/inference/language/llama3-405b/README.md

 ## Get Model
 ### MLCommons Members Download

-MLCommons hosts the model and preprocessed dataset for download **exclusively by MLCommons Members**.
-You must first agree to the [confidentiality notice](https://llama2.mlcommons.org) using your organizational email address, then you will receive a link to a directory containing Rclone download instructions. _If you cannot access the form but you are part of a MLCommons Member organization, submit the [MLCommons subscription form](https://mlcommons.org/community/subscribe/) with your organizational email address and [associate a Google account](https://accounts.google.com/SignUpWithoutGmail) with your organizational email address._
+TODO: Host model and grant access to submitters

 ### External Download
-+ First go to [llama2-request-link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and make a request, sign in to HuggingFace (if you don't have account, you'll need to create one). **Please note your authentication credentials** as you may be required to provide them when cloning below.
++ First go to [llama3-request-link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and make a request, sign in to HuggingFace (if you don't have account, you'll need to create one). **Please note your authentication credentials** as you may be required to provide them when cloning below.
 + Requires Git Large Files Storage
 ```
 export CHECKPOINT_PATH=${PWD}/Llama-2-70b-chat-hf
 git lfs install
-git clone https://huggingface.co/meta-llama/Llama-2-70b-chat-hf ${CHECKPOINT_PATH}
+git clone https://huggingface.co/meta-llama/Llama-3.1-405B-Instruct ${CHECKPOINT_PATH}

 ```